 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are several good reasons to talk with the people who are with your child for the majority of his or her day:
+There are several good reasons to talk with the people who are with your child for the majority of the day.

 - Your child’s teacher can become a confidant.
 If your child is struggling to cope, sometimes a trusted adult such as a teacher or school counselor can provide much-needed support.
-This adult can give your child accurate information, reassurance and reminders that showing emotions is OK.
+This adult can give your child accurate information, reassurance and reminders that showing emotion is OK.
 They can be someone to open up to who is not in the family circle and can provide perspective and encouragement.
-If your child has a trusted confidant, it means that he or she won’t have to go through this experience alone.
+If your child has a trusted confidant, it means that they won’t have to go through this experience alone.

-When you meet with the teacher, ask him or her to be your partner in keeping your child’s life as normal as possible.
+When you meet with your child’s teacher, ask them to be your partner in keeping your child’s life as normal as possible.
 Also, be sure to talk with the school guidance counselor.
-He or she has special training and expertise that can help your child deal with circumstances at home.
-I often recommend this booklet to help parents have an age-appropriate conversation with their children about cancer.
+They have special training and expertise that can help your child deal with circumstances at home.

 Your child’s teachers and school staff can be powerful partners as you move through cancer treatment and beyond.
 Give them the information they need to help your child as much as they can.